 This is another more straightforward love language.
 You want physical contact.
 That does not have to mean sex.
 It can mean something as small as a hand on a shoulder as you walk past.
 Or sitting close together on a couch.

 Holding hands when you are out is a sign of your love to this person.
 It is telling not only your spouse but everyone else that you care for them.
 And giving a kiss goodbye every morning before work happens because they are going to be without you all day long.
 And it helps to be a positive most recent memory of your love.

 The physical contact does not have to be long or major for this.
 It can be only a few seconds and still mean you love the person.
 It is all about closeness and connection, not about major public displays of affection.

-There are only a few simple steps to using the 5 love languages to improve your marriage.
+There are only a few simple steps to using the five love languages summary to help your marriage.

 - Discover your love language